KISHANBALAJI/CyfutureProject/README.md

 3. The app will classify the image and provide relevant insights.
 4. View fun facts and ask questions about the species.

+## Note :
+if you want to train your own model use the given dataset - https://www.kaggle.com/datasets/utkarshsaxenadn/animal-image-classification-dataset
 ## Acknowledgments
 - ResNet50 Model: Pre-trained on ImageNet
 - Hugging Face Transformers for Generative AI